geoffmunn/utility-scripts/docs/workflows.md

       - Workflow Wallet 1
     steps:
       - action: switch validator
+        description: Move 20% of delegated LUNC to a new validator if it's 11pm on Sunday
         amount: 20% LUNC
         old validator: FireFi Capital
         new validator: 🦅 Garuda Universe - 🎮 Airdrop Gaming Token💰